Welcome to Animated Knots by Grog

 Avoid Using It: With the possible exceptions below, the Sheepshank should never be used.
 It is only included here because Boy Scouts used to be required to learn it.
 Ashley described Sheepshanks (ABOK # 1152 - 1154, p 210) but cautioned that they "......should be seized or otherwise secured to make them safe unless the need is very temporary...."

 Failure Under Load: Some modern synthetic materials tend to be flexible and slippery.
 The illustration here shows a correctly tied sheepshank failing under modest load.
 This is a piece of three strand nylon rope and this failure was reproduced easily and repeatedly.

-Eliminate It: If you are asked to learn to tie the Sheepshank, please request your Troop Leader to eliminate this knot and replace it with something safe and useful, e.g., the Alpine Butterfly Loop is an excellent way of creating a loop in the middle of a length of rope and can also be safely used to shorten a rope.
+Eliminate It: If you are asked to learn to tie the Sheepshank, please request your Troop Leader to eliminate this knot and replace it with something safe and useful, e.g., the Alpine Butterfly Loop is an excellent way of isolating a damaged section in a length of rope; it may also be safely used to shorten a rope.

 Bellringer's Knot: Bellringer's use just one end of a Sheepshank to keep the tail of the rope off the ground when not being used.

 Practical Limitations: In practice, the Sheepshank would be almost impossible to tie under load; shortening one end and re-securing the line would be preferable.
 As a knot, it cannot pass through blocks or sheaves.

 In the critical environments presented by climbing, search and rescue, and boating, there are no applications where the Sheepshank would offer an acceptable solution.

 Possible Exceptions: A modern neckband can be a closed loop with no access to the ends.
 If your neckband is too long, the Sheepshank may be used to shorten it.
 We were recently part of a travel group issued with receivers to hear our guide.
 We all found the neckbands inconveniently long and preferred using them shortened as shown here.